rjinaga/IocServiceStack.Config/README.md

    using IocServiceStack;
    using IocServiceStack.Config;

-   /* Invoke this method in your program/startup class */
-   IocServicelet.Configure(config => {
+   /* This configuration method gives  more control to use config object */ IocServicelet.Configure(config => {
         config.AddServices(service => {
             service.ConfigFromFile();